 Stages and Challenges in Relationships

-There is evidence that relationships follow a developmental path.
-Understanding this will help in understanding challenges in relationships.
+Understanding that relationships follow a developmental path (as outlined by The Couples Institute ) helps to understand some of the challenges in relationships.
 Some people negotiate these stages relatively easily but the growing pains of any relationship can bring up traumatic issues for individuals.
 Our early childhood influences our ability to negotiate the changes because these stages mirror the tasks in early childhood.
 If our developmental tasks have been interrupted or we have been wounded early in our lives, it will be revisited in our adult relationships.
 These stages provide a general guide that I find helpful in my work with couples and individuals.
 I give some examples of the kinds of challenges some couples face at each stage but it is by no means exhaustive.

 Most difficulties in relationships occur in these first two stages.
 Partners can get stuck in symbiosis and avoid differentiation by becoming enmeshed and there are two ways that this happens.
 Firstly, there is the couple who will avoid conflict by attempting to anticipate every mood and need each other has.
 Relationships are based on mind-reading and indirect communication.
 There is a lot of fear in the relationship, fear of separation, fear of their needs not being met, fear of not meeting their partners needs.